cliffano/bob/README.md

 ###Jenkins CI

-Install Bob on the server, then configure a job with shell script build step
+Install Bob on the server, then configure a job with shell script build step:

     bob clean lint test coverage;